TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 ## **Recommended Steps**

-* The VNET selected to create DMS instance in contained external resources like application gateway, Azure SQL DB Managed Instance, or hosting environments.
-DMS can be created in the same VNET but it needs to be created in a separate Subnet.
+* The VNet selected to create a DMS instance in contained external resources such as an application gateway, Azure SQL DB Managed Instance, or hosting environments.
+DMS can be created in the same VNet, but it needs to be created in a separate subnet.

 **Error message contains some of the following text:**

 * *The provisioning of deployment for service failed.
 The Azure Database Migration Service could not be provisioned.
-One common cause is that the Azure Virtual Network (VNET) does not have Internet access due to firewall restrictions.
-Your VNET Network Security Group (NSG) rules cannot block following communication ports 53, 443, 445, 1433, 9354, 12000.*
+One common cause is that the Azure Virtual Network (VNet) does not have internet access due to firewall restrictions.
+Your VNet Network Security Group (NSG) rules cannot block the following communication ports: 53, 443, 445, 1433, 9354, 12000.*
 * *"VM has reported a failure when processing extension **'CustomScriptExtension'**.
 Error message: "Finished executing command."*
 * *Download of configuration content from GCS failed.*
 * *Thread running configuration downloader exited, but configuration file was not downloaded.*
 * *Failed to download the configuration for MA; cannot start Agent.*
-* *Error message: "Command execution finished, but failed because it returned a non-zero exit code of: '1'.
+* *Error message: "Command execution finished, but failed because it returned a non-zero exit code of: '1'."
 The command had an error output of: ' actual size (xxxxxx) expected size (xxxxxx).*

 ## **Recommended Steps**

-* This error most commonly occurs when the VNET selected to create the DMS instance is blocking connectivity to the metrics and health monitoring end point https://gcs.prod.monitoring.core.windows.net/ and/or blocking the following communication ports: 443, 53, 9354, 445, 12000
+* This error occurs most often when the VNet selected to create the DMS instance is blocking connectivity to the [metrics and health monitoring end point](https://gcs.prod.monitoring.core.windows.net) and/or blocking the following communication ports: 443, 53, 9354, 445, 12000.
-* If your DMS subnet is using NSG, please make sure that the required outbound NSG rules are added, specifically the outbound rules allowing traffic on port 443 for service tags of Azure Monitor, Service Bus and Storage.
+* If your DMS subnet is using NSG, make sure that the required outbound NSG rules are added, specifically the outbound rules allowing traffic on port 443 for service tags of Azure Monitor, Service Bus, and Storage.
 Your NSG should look similar to the following:

 	| Priority | Name | Port | Protocol | Source | Destination | Action |
 	| ------ | ----- | ---- | ------ | ----- | --------- | --------- |